DeadAt0m/ActiveSparseShifts-PyTorch/README.md

     sparsity_term(float) - Strength of sparsity.
 Default: 5e-4.
     active_flag(bool) - Unquantized Active Shift like in original article (https://arxiv.org/pdf/1806.07370.pdf).
 Default: False

+## PyTorch Quantization:
+   To use shifts with PyTorch Quantization just do following:

+    quant_mapping = torch.quantization.default_mappings.DEFAULT_MODULE_MAPPING
+    quant_mapping.update({torchshifts.Shift2D: torchshifts.quantized_shifts.Shift2D})
+    torch.quantization.convert(model_with_Shift_module, ..., mapping=quant_mapping)

+   Note!
+That's shift operation itself does not need the requantization and hence activation tracking, because it does not changes tensor values.
+   However, **DO NOT USE ZERO PADDING** during training if you want use PyTorch Quantization further.

 ## TO DO:
   1. Add unit tests
+  2. Add zero_point usage to shift_forward_quantize operation